 BA Archaeology and Anthropology with Study Year Abroad

-Explore humanity from its earliest origins to the cultures and societies of today with our BA Archaeology and Anthropology with Study Year Abroad degree.
+Explore humanity from its earliest origins to the cultures and societies of today – and gain valuable international experience – with our BA Archaeology and Anthropology with Study Year Abroad degree.

-Reading is ranked in the top 10 UK universities for Archaeology (QS World University Rankings by Subject, 2019).
+- Top 100 in the world for Archaeology (QS World Rankings by Subject 2023)

 - the relationship between humans and environmental change

 - inequality, migration and identity